B-Mohammed2/Assignment3/README.md

 # Bugs and problems encountered
 one of the issuse i face was I tried to cary a command to insert a data into a table then i found out i forgot to commit it.
 Another chalenge was linking (css,img) files to the website as it wasn't finding it so I tried to use url method and put all the files in static folder.
+I had another problem in searching for students.the program was crashing whenever I search without the date of birth.Therefore,I used if function to work with and without date of birth.
+In searching attendance student, I had problem with defining data when I tried to get student details to show out of the table seperatly for it not to be repeated with table with each attendance.
+I fixed it by useing if jinja to show the page without crashing and show the results whenever searched for data.

 ## references
 ### Icone Website https://www.flaticon.com